Chlorella - The vital algae

 Most people in Germany still die from cardiovascular diseases.
 In 2015, almost 40 percent of all deaths were due to a cardiovascular disease.
 Nearly 51,000 people died of a heart attack in 2015.

-Various (influenceable) factors can favor the development of a cardiovascular disease:
+Various (influenceable) factors can favour the development of a cardiovascular disease:

 - high blood pressure